 - By sector: Almost two-thirds of expenditure is in three sectors: pharmaceuticals, precision instruments, and communication equipment/electronic components.
-Recent growth has been driven largely by the pharmaceutical (especially biotechnology) sector. - By ownership: Overseas inward investors undertake 63% of Scottish enterprises' RTD, comparing with only 29% by indigenous Scottish enterprises. - By size of firm: Small enterprises undertake a larger share (17%) of Scottish RTD than in the UK (10%).
+Recent growth has been driven largely by the pharmaceutical (and biotechnology) sector. - By ownership: Overseas inward investors undertake 63% of Scottish enterprises' RTD, comparing with only 29% by indigenous Scottish enterprises. - By size of firm: Small enterprises undertake a larger share (17%) of Scottish RTD than in the UK (10%).
 However, this is a higher share of a much smaller total.
 Consequently, SME RTD expenditure per capita is lower than the UK average.

 RTD is also concentrated in particular parts of the country, largely based around the main academic research centres and foreign business clusters.
-Eastern Scotland is the main location with Edinburgh and West Lothian between them accounting for almost 50% of expenditure, although there are significant concentrations in Glasgow and Dundee as well.
+Eastern Scotland is the main location with Edinburgh and West Lothian between them accounting for almost 50% of expenditure, although there are significant concentrations in Glasgow and Dundee as well because of their universities.

 Expenditure on RTD is only one input to the innovation process.
 Innovation also requires expenditure on, for example, the acquisition of knowledge, design, equipment, training and marketing.
-Table 8 shows expenditure per employee on RTD and total innovation in Scotland and elsewhere in the UK.
+Table 8 shows expenditure per employee on RTD and total innovation in Scotland and elsewhere in the UK, again demonstrating Scotland's below-average performance.